ballerina-platform/module-ballerinai-remote.management/README.md

 The Ballerina runtime.management internal module defines a service to expose runtime artifacts like deployed services, configurable variables, and resources to control runtime artifacts.
-Once the user defines the configurations inside Ballerina.toml, the management module will be imported to the user's project.
+Once the user defines the configurations inside the `Ballerina.toml`, the runtime.management module will be imported to the user's package.

-During initialization, the ballerina node will be registered in the integration control plane using configurations in Ballerina.toml.
-Then the integration control plan will connect with a given node via a service the module exposes to discover and control artifacts.
+During initialization, the ballerina node will be registered in the integration control plane using the configurations provided in the `Ballerina.toml`.
+Then the integration control plane will connect with a given Ballerina node via a service that the module exposes to discover and control the artifacts.

 ## Building from the Source